eclipse-cyclonedds/cyclonedds/docs/manual/config/discovery-behavior.rst

 communicate with these peers.
 If these peers take significant time to discover the new participant or endpoint, it can generate some redundant network traffic.

-.. _`Lingering writers`:

 .. index:: !
-Lingering Writers
+Lingering writers

 *****************
-Lingering Writers
+Lingering writers
 *****************

 When an application deletes a reliable DCPS Writer, there is no guarantee that all